andersen-lab/ivar-bioinformatics-protocol/README.md

 <img src="Andersen_lab.jpg" alt="hi" class="inline" width="500">

-# ivar
+# iVar

 ## bioinformatics protocol

-#### This document is for the ivar package: https://github.com/andersen-lab/ivar
+#### This document is for the iVar package: https://github.com/andersen-lab/ivar

 ```Instructions for setting up the environment for running ivar```